XRPLF/xrpl-dev-portal/websocket_api.md

 This method can retrieve several different types of data.
 You can select which type of item to retrieve by passing the appropriate parameters.
 Specifically, you should provide exactly one of the following fields:

+1. `index` - Retrieve an individual ledger entry by its unique index
-1. `account_root` - Retrieve an account node, similar to the [account_info](#account-info) command
+2. `account_root` - Retrieve an account node, similar to the [account_info](#account-info) command
-2. `directory` - Retrieve a directory node, which contains a list of IDs linking things
+3. `directory` - Retrieve a directory node, which contains a list of IDs linking things
-3. `generator` - <span class='draft-comment'>"generator map node" secret-key thing?!?</span>
+4. `generator` - <span class='draft-comment'>"generator map node" secret-key thing?!?</span>
-4. `offer` - Retrieve an offer node, which defines an offer to exchange currency
+5. `offer` - Retrieve an offer node, which defines an offer to exchange currency
-5. `ripple_state` - Retrieve a RippleState node, which defines currency (IOU) balances and credit limits between accounts
+6. `ripple_state` - Retrieve a RippleState node, which defines currency (IOU) balances and credit limits between accounts

 If you specify more than one of the above items, the server will retrieve only of them; it is undefined which one will be chosen.